 If you remember, a few projects ago I created a decoupaged coat rack from an arched cutout I had leftover from creating arched doorways in my living room.
 Thankfully, I have two of these scrap pieces left.

 Then, I cut the slats to create two plank steps.
-Also, I cut two extra scrap pieces to join the two new side pieces together with a pocket joint.
+Additionally, I cut two extra scrap pieces to join the two new side pieces together with a pocket joint.
 However, before assembling the top, I use my reactive stain to match the pine pieces I just cut.

 Next, I whitewash the sides as well as attaching pieces.
 Almost done!